-DPMC operates the Chelopech mine based on a concession contract dating from May 1999, when the concession rights were granted for a period of 30 years and owns the necessary land upon which the facilities are constructed.
+DPMC operates the Chelopech mine based on a concession contract from May 1999, when the concession rights were granted for a period of 30 years and owns the necessary land upon which the facilities are constructed.
 DPMC has complied with its obligations under the concession contract, the monitoring and control of which are done every year by the Bulgarian Ministry of Energy (the "ME").
-DPMC has the right to extend the current concession, expiring in 2029, by up to 20 years and will commence the extension application process at least one year prior to the end of the LOM.
+DPMC has the right to extend the current concession, expiring in 2029, by up to 20 years and will commence the extension application process at least one year prior to the expiration of the concession rights.